 One thing that you will find in Formula One is that the same group of drivers tend to win most weeks.
 The group will contain 3 or 4 that just dominate and you will be able to see who to target each week by looking at the current drivers championships.

-However, there are ways in which you can make money and that is by looking at the form of drivers who continue to do well and finish in place positions.
+A good way to start is by looking at the form of drivers who continue to do well and finish in place positions.
 Let’s take an upcoming grand prix at Monza for example.
 Seb Vettel is priced 20/1 to win the race and unless the drivers up top have car issues or crash out, it’s unlikely he will beat them.
 But, he has a great record around the track and he has shown signs of improvement the past couple of races.
 You can place an each way bet that will still pay handsomely should he finish within the places.

 There’s not an awful lot in the bookmakers we have chosen.
 They all offer pretty much the same basic markets and these are limited at best.
 The biggest difference comes to when you need to start choosing which bookmaker to go with in terms of pricing.
 The site that offers the best odds is likely going to be the one you go with long term.
 A site like OddsChecker.com will help you see who’s offering what price on a series of markets and may be the best way to decide which bookmaker you are going to choose.